MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

 ## Quick Start

-### Real Time Gesture Recognition
+#### Real Time Gesture Recognition
 Let's perform a simple 4 gesture recognition.
 Enable bluetooth on your PC and have the Myo Armband attached on your arm.
-Then, run `realtime.py` and follow guidelines printed on the command prompt, to perform the 4 gestures: "Rest", "Fist", "Thumbs Up", "Ok Sign".
+Then, run `realtime.py` and follow guidelines printed on the command prompt, to perform the 4 gestures: "Rest", "Fist", "Thumbs Up", and "Ok Sign".
 After real time sEMG is collected, the pre-trained model from folder "checkpoints" will be finetuned with these samples.
-Lastly, the model will perform gesture recognition!
-(Optional: You may also export the fintuned model's weights)
+Lastly, this model will perform gesture recognition!
+(Optional: You may also export the finetuned model's weights by controlling variable "finetuned_path")

+#### Advanced:
+If you would like to perform other gestures, you may also finetune with other gestures from NinaPro DB5, simply by controlling the variable "targets" in `config.py`.
+Then, edit the "GESTURES" in `realtime.py` for realtime gesture recognition upon other gestures.

+##### Special NOTE:
+It might not be a good idea to finetune with all 53 gestures from NinaPro DB5 as we have detected Nan loss doing so.

 1. Folder -> "checkpoints" contains: